CivicActions/guidebook/about-this-guidebook/editing-the-guidebook.md

+---
-# Editing the guidebook using Git
+title: Editing the guidebook using Git
+---

 The guidebook is a collection of markdown files that you can edit in Github.